 1) The desired output ranges must be selected by means of jumper selections on the board.
-The Option Selection Map and Setup Program provide convenient references for setting these options.

 There are two jumpers, labeled DA5 and DB5, respectively.
 To select the range for channel A, a jumper needs to be installed at DA5.
-To select the 5 Volt range, the jumper should be in the position away from the PC/104 connector.
-To select the 10 Volt range, the jumper should be in the position nearer the PC/104 connector.
+To select the 5 Volt range, the jumper should be in the position away from the 104 connector.
+To select the 10 Volt range, the jumper should be in the position nearer the 104 connector.
 To select the range for channel B, a jumper needs to be similarly installed at DB5.
+The Setup Program and Option Selection Map provide convenient references for setting these options.